Rusanov expedition: Preparations for the expedition

 The other personnel included geologist Rudolf Samoylovich and biologist Zénón Svatoš; Konstantin Semenov, a student at the St Petersburg Polytechnical Institute, was taken on as engineer after his department head asked him to join.
 The remaining crew comprised Konstantin Belov, mate, Alexander Popov, bosun, F. A. Bykovsky, assistant engineer, and sailors V. T. Cheremkhin, A. S. Chukhchin, A. A. Ravvinov, V. G. Popov, and F. M. Ermolin.
-The last member of the expedition was Rusanov's fiancée Juliette Jean-Sossine, who was working towards both a geology PhD at the Sorbonne and a medical degree.
-Rusanov sought approval for her inclusion in several "extremely diplomatic" letters to the authorities and her family that stressed her scientific abilities.
+The last member of the expedition was Rusanov's fiancée, Juliette Jean-Sossine, who was working towards both a geology PhD at the Sorbonne and a medical degree.
+Rusanov sought approval for her inclusion in several "extremely diplomatic" letters to the authorities and to her family, which stressed her scientific abilities.